raspberrypilearning/cd-advanced-javascript-sushi/en/step_9.md

 --- /hints ---

-* Speed up increasing the list size.
-Right now every Pokémon is re-loaded to `localStorage` if you add one.
-How can you be smarter about that?
+### Make the filters work together

-* Right now, the two filters don't work together.
-So if you filter to “flying” and search for “char” you find all three “char” Pokémon instead of just Charizard, the only one with the “flying” type.
-Fix that!
+The two filters don't work together at the moment.
+So, for example, if you filter to 'flying' and search for 'char' you find all three 'char' Pokémon instead of just Charizard, the only one with the 'flying' type.
+This is a tricky problem to solve (it took me a few tries!) and it might help to work out the different conditions on a piece of paper first.

-* Try adding more filters, using the **JSON** viewer from the “What is JSON?” card to pick some interesting values and creating some filters based on them like on the “Filtering Pokémon” card.
+--- hints ---
+--- hint ---
+You'll need to change both of the filter functions.
+--- /hint ---
+--- hint ---
+You'll need to move bits of each function into the other: You'll have to check the type filter in the text search, and the text value in the type search.
+--- /hint ---
+--- hint ---
+You'll need to add a bunch of extra `if` statements inside your existing `if` statements, to check whether things left visible by the first filter are sill left visible by the second.
+--- /hint ---
+--- /hints ---